sendgrid/docs/source/Apps/email_templates.md

 This documentation is for our original Email Templates, today we have a more full featured **[Template Engine]({{root_url}}/API_Reference/Web_API_v3/Template_Engine/index.html)**, which supports multiple templates, versioning and more.
 [Read More »]({{root_url}}/API_Reference/Web_API_v3/Template_Engine/index.html)
 {% endwarning %}

-{% warning %} This app is available to customers with [Silver accounts and higher](https://sendgrid.com/transactional-email/pricing). {% endwarning %}
+{% info %} This app is available to customers with [Silver accounts and higher](https://sendgrid.com/transactional-email/pricing). {% info %}

 This app wraps an HTML template around your email content.
 This can be useful for sending out marketing email and/or other HTML formatted messages.